zakariaf/zakariaf.github.io/_posts/2025-07-28-a-production-ready-architecture-for-rails-apps-on-hetzner-cloud.md

 # SSH from bastion only.
 Replace 10.0.0.2 with the actual private IP of your bastion server
 sudo ufw allow from 10.0.0.2 to any port 22 proto tcp

+# Administrative database access from bastion
+sudo ufw allow from 10.0.0.2 to any port 5432 proto tcp

 # HTTP access from app servers (for API calls, webhooks, etc.)
 # Replace 10.0.0.03 and 10.0.0.04 with the actual private IPs of your app servers
-sudo ufw allow from 10.0.0.03 to any port 80 proto tcp sudo ufw allow from 10.0.0.04 to any port 80 proto tcp
+sudo ufw allow from 10.0.0.03 to any port 5432 proto tcp sudo ufw allow from 10.0.0.04 to any port 5432 proto tcp

+# Database access from jobs server (Solid Queue operations)
+# Replace 10.0.0.5 with the actual private IP of your jobs server
+sudo ufw allow from 10.0.0.5 to any port 5432 proto tcp

 # Replication from replica server.
 Replace 10.0.0.7 with the actual private IP of your replica server
-sudo ufw allow from 10.0.0.7 to any port 9394 proto tcp
+sudo ufw allow from 10.0.0.7 to any port 5432 proto tcp

 # Monitoring access.
 Replace 10.0.0.8 with the actual private IP of your monitoring server
 sudo ufw allow from 10.0.0.8 to any port 9394 proto tcp